elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 What does it imply to our case?

-We need to represent synonymy links among taxa, where each taxon either links to its accepted taxon, or the link is `NULL`, meaning that the taxon is itself an accepted name.
-(Actually, things are much more complex than this, for the concept of "accepted taxon" is an opinion, but let's do as if life was easy for this one time once.)
+We can represent synonymy among taxa, where each taxon either links to its accepted taxon, or the link is `NULL`, meaning that the taxon is itself an accepted name.
+(Actually, things are much more complex than this, for the concept of "accepted taxon" is an opinion, but let's do as if life were easy for this one time once.)

 In a way, this is also some sort of `belongs_to`, as when a taxon S points to a taxon A as its accepted name, it is saying that it belongs to the set of synonyms for A.  The back link is just